 ~ a Slideshow by Dr.Milan Balakrishnan, Psychiatrist

-Counselling and more specifically, Psychotherapy is known to be highly effective in stabilising a patient along with medicines.
-CBT, especially helps alleviate depression as it involves changing the negative thinking patterns of the patient.
+Counselling and more specifically, Psychotherapy is known to be highly effective in stabilising a person along with medicines.
+CBT, especially helps alleviate depression as it involves changing the negative thinking patterns.

-Physical fitness, regular routines, stress management and Yoga have a proven beneficial impact on not only Bipolar but overall quality of life.
+Physical fitness, regular routines, stress management, nutritious diet and Yoga have a proven beneficial impact on not only Mental Health but overall quality of life.

 There is always hope.